qdraw/starsky/starsky/starskysynccli/readme.md

 ## starskysynccli docs

 ### Starsky Sync Indexer:
-With this command line tool it possible to manual sync the filesystem with the database, update one file in the database, generate thumbnails, clean the thumbnail cache/ The goal of this wrapper is to get command line access to the photo index database.
+With this command line tool it possible to manual sync the filesystem with the database, update one file in the database, generate thumbnails, clean the thumbnail cache.
+The goal of this wrapper is to get command line access to the photo index database.

 ### Before you start